The 12 Days of Christmas 2020

 Everyone young, and not quite so young, in our school community enjoyed celebrating World Book Day.
 Everyone came to school creatively and colourfully dressed as characters from books, for example Oliver Twist and Isabella from Spell Sisters.
 The children created their own chocolate bars for Willy Wonka, designed dragons, made paper dolls and designed knickers for the Queen, amongst other activities.
 Classes undertook other challenges, visited the newly improved school library and shared their thoughts about the day in a special celebration worship.

-We were delighted to welcome Whiteley Church back on Sunday 6th December for Messy Christingle.
+We were delighted to welcome Whiteley Church back for Messy Christingle.
 Many activities involved the children thinking about light, the coming of Jesus and how important this time of year is in the Christian calendar.
 Everyone gathered together to light their Christingles, before sharing a lovely meal, which this time included mince pies as well!

 Mrs Schwartz from Hampshire Music Service came into school to teach the children about different instruments in the Woodwind and Brass families.
 She also played a range of tunes for the children to try and recognise.